 Accessibility statement

-Our accessibility statement covers the measures we're taking to support accessibility, our compliance status, how accessible the website is (including limitations and steps for improvement), and how to contact us with feedback or request adjustments.
+This statement details what Scottish Book Trust is doing to support accessibility, our compliance status, how accessible this website is (including limitations and steps for improvement), and how to contact us with feedback or request adjustments.

-This accessibility statement applies to (this will open in a new window)https://www.readingschools.scot/.
+This accessibility statement applies to https://www.readingschools.scot/(this will open in a new window).
 This website was built to WCAG 2.1 AA standard by our digital agency, Primate, and is run by Scottish Book Trust.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-We are continually working to improve the accessibility of this website through our content curation, creation, upload and management processes.
+We are always working to improve the accessibility of this website through our content curation, creation, upload and management processes.
 However, we know some parts of this website are not fully accessible:

 Technical information about this website's accessibility